ubergoonz/docs-blog/docs/about/manual-of-me.md

 ---
 icon: octicons/book-16
+status: hot
 ---
 # :octicons-book-16: Manual of Me

 Hello, I am ubergoonz, a {--system administrato--} [{++Platform Engineering Technologist++}](https://platformengineering.org){:target="_blank"} {>>changed since 2020<<} with a passion for technology and a love for sharing knowledge.

+!!! info
     This manual is a collection of my personal notes, guides, and resources that I have found useful in my journey as a platform engineer.

 ## The basics you should know about me are ...